 - 9:00am – arrive and head to Oanes to explore the nearby fishing town

-- 9:30am – begin exploring the village, taking photos along the way
+- 9:30am – begin exploring the village, eating some local cuisine, and taking photos along the way

 Norway Elopement Packages